 Perhaps less flashy and less frequently mentioned on the news, great examples of content marketing come from B2B companies also.
 John Deere aside, let’s take a look at a few modern examples on the Web.

 Of course, Google isn’t the only B2B company offering great content to customers.
-Moz offers an interesting series of videos called Whiteboard Friday.
+Moz offered an interesting series of videos called Whiteboard Friday.

 In it, they answer frequently asked questions and teach various topics, such as “Getting Branded Searches Right” and “How Can Mobile SEO Help My Non-Mobile or Local Business”.
 Currently, there are over 150 videos on their YouTube channel, and as it seems from comments on their recent post, their audience wants more of their content.